cassieeric/python_crawler/QQ_Music/README.md

 # Introduction
 This folder is mainly used to store QQ music crawler.
 With the Python code, you can crawler the music, comment from the website.
+Especially, you can make a beautiful wordcloud picture by youself.

 # Environment
 Pycharm2018 + Python3.6